Spiral separator

-The term spiral separator can refer to either a device for separating slurry components by density (wet spiral separators), or for a device for sorting particles by shape (dry spiral separators).
+The term spiral separator can refer to either a by density (wet spiral separators), or for a device for sorting particles by shape (dry spiral separators).

 Wet spiral separators

 Spiral separators of the wet type, also called spiral concentrators, are devices to separate solid components in a slurry, based upon a combination of the solid particle density as well as the particle's hydrodynamic properties (e.g. drag).
 The device consists of a tower, around which is wound a sluice, from which slots or channels are placed in the base of the sluice to extract solid particles that have come out of suspension.

 As larger and heavier particles sink to the bottom of the sluice faster and experience more drag from the bottom, they travel slower, and so move towards the center of the spiral.
 Conversely, light particles stay towards the outside of the spiral, with the water, and quickly reach the bottom.
 At the bottom, a "cut" is made with a set of adjustable bars, channels, or slots, separating the low and high density parts.